 Valentine, J.W. and C.R.
-Marshall. (in press).
+Marshall.
+(2015).
 Fossil and transcriptomic perspectives on the origins and success of metazoan multicellularity.
 In: The Evolution of Multicellularity, Iñaki R.-T., A.M.
 Nedelcu (eds.).
 Springer-Verlag.
+Pp. 31–46.

 Quental T. B. and C. R. Marshall.
 2013.
 How the Red Queen drives terrestrial mammals to extinction.
 Science 341: 290–292.

 Marshall, C.R.
 2013.
 When prior belief trumps scholarship (Book Review: Darwin’s Doubt, S.C.
 Meyer).
 Science 341: 1344.